hotriluc/Trillo/README.md

 # Trillo
 Fictional booking company
-All commits were here https://github.com/hotriluc/WebTasks/tree/master/Trillo.
+All commits are here https://github.com/hotriluc/WebTasks/tree/master/Trillo.
 Just created a new repository for project.